Wake Up, Sleepy Ikea Shoppers!

 The Swedish furniture giant has had enough.
 In April 2015, a Beijing Ikea store introduced a new regulation, banning people from sleeping on future displays.
 But customers did not obey the rules.
 And Ikea staff have found it difficult to implement the no-nap policy.

-And then there are the Shanghai seniors who went on group blind dates in the well-lit canteen without ordering anything — not not even the delicious Swedish meatballs.
+And then there are the Shanghai seniors who went on group blind dates in the well-lit canteen without ordering anything — not even the delicious Swedish meatballs.
 They'd sit and chat for hours, while other customers were holding food trays and yet couldn't find a seat.

 Ikea's Shanghai outpost in Xuhui district asked people who brought their own snacks and drink and held the seats for too long to buy something from the cafeteria before seated.
 That plan didn't work out either.
 Some would just buy a croissant — paying the equivalent of 60 cents — so that they could enjoy the canteen facilities.